talon-one/TalonOneJavaSdk/docs/ManagementApi.md

 <a name="createCoupons"></a>
 # **createCoupons**
-> InlineResponse2004 createCoupons(applicationId, campaignId, body, silent)
+> InlineResponse2004 createCoupons(applicationId, campaignId, newCoupons, silent)

-Create Coupons
+Create coupons

 Create coupons according to some pattern.
 Up to 20.000 coupons can be created without a unique prefix.
 When a unique prefix is provided, up to 200.000 coupons can be created.